jacekrys-dataart/CurveApp/README.md

 least one method not using RxJava.

 For this bonus points I created three different implementation of handling flashing total.
 Timer, Handler and RxJava.
-You can test it with  three different .apk: app-timer-debug.apk app-handler-debug.apk app-rxjava-debug.apk
+You can test it with  three different .apks:

+app-timer-debug.apk

+app-handler-debug.apk

+app-rxjava-debug.apk

 Or build it locally choosing appropriate build variant.
 I used flavors to distinguish those approaches.